 Managing to find a visual equivalent for Electronic Dance Music (EDM) is an alluring and captivating concept which we were all excited to lay our eyes upon.
 Top it all up with the building of emotional and at times flirtatious narrative and you’ve got yourself a successful movie.
+Credits to Erica Mays from Guitar Sumo for helping us brainstorm the crazy ideas that made this movie a reality.

 Max Joseph is the director of We Are Your Friends, an attempt at what our heart, minds, and ears want to see and feel in music.
 The movie is about what it takes to find your voice in an oversaturated market in which music enthusiasts often get lost or lose hope.
 The action is set in the world of electronic music, and it all starts with Zac Efron as the main protagonist –who stars as Cole.